-Do you have a boomer bucket list?
+Do you have a travel bucket list?
 Alan and I keep one.
-And a visit to the UNESCO World Heritage site of Machu Picchu is very near the top of our “want to do’s.”
+And a luxury Machu Picchu trip to Peru’s top UNESCO World Heritage site is very near the top of our “want to do’s.”

-The traditional choice for arriving at Machu Picchu in Peru is via a four-day pilgrimage along the Inca Trail; an arduous hike made more difficult by high altitude.
+The traditional choice for arriving at Machu Picchu in Peru is via a four-day pilgrimage along the Inca Trail.
+It’s an arduous hike made more difficult by high altitude.
 Once upon a time I would have craved this approach, but now realize less strenuous becomes the better mode for us boomers.

 I started with a two-day stopover in Lima (one day is enough) then caught an early morning flight to Cusco.
 If possible, book a window seat: the view out the airplane as you approach Cusco brings shivers of excitement.
 A heavy dusting of snow covers mountain tops that breakthrough the thick cloud cover.

 Cusco bustles with tourists and Peruvians on the lookout for tourist dollars.
 The ancient Inca capital rests at an elevation of 11,150 feet, so plans to diminish the effects of altitude change included a drive through the Sacred Valley.
 The road descends as you head toward Machu Picchu, resting at 8,000 feet.

 Boomer Travel Tip

 In today’s travel climate, trip insurance is a must.
 Compare policies and rates at InsureMyTrip.

 Traveling to the Sacred Valley by luxury train